jerrycyng/Customer-Behaviour-Prediction-with-Machine-Learning-and-SHAP-Interpretation/README.md

 ### Output variable (desired target):
 17 - y - has the client subscribed a term deposit? (binary: 'yes','no')

-In this project, we will build a model to predict dependent variable from the independent variables.
-The objective of this project is to make any classification models interpretable.
-And to understand how and why the model predicts in a certain way.
+In this project, we will build a machine learning model to predict dependent variable from the independent variables.
+Also, the objective of this project is to interpret the classification model by SHAP(SHapley Additive exPlanations), which is a game theoretic approach to explain the output of any machine learning model.
+Through this SHAP Interpretation, we can understand how and why the model predicts in a certain way.